 Who better to help us continuously improve our performance than our students?
 As well as taking part in national student surveys, we regularly gather feedback from UWE Bristol students and use it to inform our improvement plans.

 Every university in the country takes part in the National Student Survey (NSS).
 This annual independent research gives final year students the chance to rate different aspects of academic provision.

 Our hard work is paying off.
-In the 2018 NSS we recorded student satisfaction results of 89% which is in the top 10 of all UK universities.
+In the 2019 NSS we recorded student satisfaction results of 88% which puts us 11th in the UK for student satisfaction.

 Find out more about UWE Bristol's ranking and reputation.

 Our Student Experience Survey (SES) helps us collect feedback on the student experience for first and second year undergraduates, and postgraduate taught students.
 We use the results to highlight any improvements needed for our facilities or services.